IMELLLA/API_Workshop/LabGuide100.md

 - Search the **Oracle Autonomous API Platform Cloud Service** and click on it
   ![](images/apipcs.jpg)

-- Create an instance locating on the right
+- Create an instance by clicking the **Create** located on the right corner
   ![](images/createapiinstance.jpg)

 - Fill out all the information it needed and click on **Next**